huangtaosdt/Guns/README.md

 Exploring Gun Deaths In The US

 The dataset is stored in guns.csv file.It contains information on gun deaths in the US from 2012 to 2014.
 Each row in the dataset represents a single fatality.
+Another file is census.csv file,it contains the race population in 2010.

-Here's an explanation of each column:
+Here's an explanation of each column in guns.csv file:
 	year -- the year in which the fatality occurred. month -- the month in which the fatality occurred. intent -- the intent of the perpetrator of the crime.
 This can be Suicide, Accidental, NA, Homicide, or Undetermined.